rwxrob/notes/Chronic inflammation cured.md

 Being outside every day does more to reduce my stress levels than anything else.
 I have come to depend on being outside since I was boy as my primary way to deal with everything life has to throw at me.
 Something is so centering about being alone but not alone under the same sun, moon, and stars as everyone else on this Earth.
 I really do feel like it is a form of communion and connection.
 It certainly is the most spiritual thing I do.
 My outlook on existence changes completely after a ride.
 It's the closest thing to prayer that I do.
 ### No more livestreaming

 Livestreaming was literally killing me.
-If you go back and look through all my history of videos you can see it.
-There is a video of me at the heaviest I have ***ever been in my entire life.*** I have been unhealthy before, but it took livestreaming to push me to my utter extreme level of diseased morbid obesity.
-Comparing fresh pics of me today to then is legitimately terrifying to me today.
+You can see it in my Strava fitness graph and videos.
+If you go back and look through all my history of videos of me at the heaviest I have ***ever been in my entire life.*** I have been unhealthy before, but it took livestreaming to push me to my utter extreme level of diseased morbid obesity (that's the medical term).
+Comparing fresh pics of me today to then terrifies me today.
 I cannot even look at that guy.

 You'll notice that after long spans of time away from livestreaming that the videos have a happy, healthy, skinny Rob, who eventually, gradually, declines until he gives it livestreaming again.
 Every single phase of livestreaming ends with a fat, sad, depressed, unhealthy, often drunk Rob.
 I spent years just trying to "be able to take you with me" so I could achieve a balance of my outdoor lifestyle and tech streaming.
 I _always_ failed.